wanderlast/museum-database/README.md

 # Museum Database

-A class project.
 A basic database intended for use by the Collections department of a Museum.
-GUI constructed in Netbeans.
+Inspired by The Homestead Museum, located in City of Industry, CA. GUI constructed in Netbeans.